-We have audited the financial statements of the governmental activities and each major fund of the West Virginia Department of Transportation, Division of Highways (the Division) as of and for the year ended June 30, 2008, which collectively comprise the West Virginia Department of Transportation, Division of Highways basic financial statements and have issued our report thereon dated November 25, 2008 which contained a matter of emphasis paragraph that the Division adopted Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Post Employment Benefits Other Than Pensions for the year ended June 30, 2008.
+We have audited the financial statements of the West Virginia Department of Transportation, Division of Highways (the Division) as of and for the year ended June 30, 2009, and have issued our report thereon dated December 4, 2009.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.